Jubatian/rrpge-spec/specs/vid_arch.rst

 - 1 cycle for reading a display list command.
 - The Shift mode region's Output width count of cycles plus one for sources in Shift mode.
-- The multiplied width count of cycles for sources in Position mode.
+- The positioned source width count of cycles for sources in Position mode (0 to 127 cycles).

-Note that the renderer is not capable to optimize out access cycles which would be used to render into off-screen area, neither it has a limit on how many cycles may it consume for a command in Position mode (that is defining a source of width 128 x 7 would cause 896 bus access cycles to be taken for it's render unless the line's end terminated it).
+Note that the renderer is not capable to optimize out access cycles which would be used to render into off-screen area, neither it has a limit on how many cycles may it consume for a command in Position mode.

 (Pipelining notes: if a source is in Position mode, to render it on the Line double buffer, one more cycle is necessary than it's width.
 This extra cycle